Cab driver robbed at Raleigh mobile home park

 Police said the suspect got away roughly $100 in cash.

-The cabbie driver not hurt.
+The cab driver was not injured.